Ryoh827/raindrop-slack-daily-notification/README.md

 Now, the script will send daily notifications to your designated Slack channel with the articles you read on Raindrop.io that day.

-If you want to change the schedule, you can modify the `rate` option in the `serverless.yml` file.
+If you want to change the schedule, you can modify the `cron` option in the `serverless.yml` file.

 ```
 functions:
-  main:
+  notify:
-    handler: handler.main
+    handler: handler.notify
+    ...
     events:
-      - schedule: rate(1 day)
+      - schedule: cron(10 0 * * ? *)
 ```

-For example, to send the notification every 6 hours, you can change the rate to `rate(6 hours)`.
+For example, to send the notification every 6 hours, you can change the cron to `cron(0 0/6 * * ? *)`.

 ### Troubleshooting